Selfie-Taking Woman Apologizes After Jaguar Attack At Arizona Zoo

 Zoo officials said the woman received several stitches at a nearby hospital but was not kept overnight.

-She returned to the zoo on Sunday to express regret for her actions, saying she loved the zoo and "feels horrible about the bad publicity the zoo is getting regarding the incident."
+She returned to the zoo on Sunday to express regret for her actions, saying she loves the zoo and "feels horrible about the bad publicity the zoo is getting regarding the incident," a zoo spokeswoman told KTVK.